Coinbase Spends $375M to Revive the ICO—But This Time, With Guardrails

 16) Bottom line

-Coinbase’s acquisition of Echo is not nostalgia for 2017; it is a strategic bet that on-chain primary issuance can be rebuilt on institutional rails without losing retail participation.
+Coinbase’s acquisition of Echo is not nostalgia for 2017; it is a strategic speculative position that on-chain primary issuance can be rebuilt on institutional rails without losing retail participation.
 By combining Echo’s fundraising stack—especially Sonar—with Coinbase’s compliance, distribution, and liquidity, the exchange is positioning itself as a capital-formation layer for the next cycle.
 The opportunity is large and so are the responsibilities.
 If the platform delivers high-integrity sales that graduate into healthy markets and real product usage, “the ICO” returns as infrastructure rather than mania.

 Disclosure: This article summarizes public information and provides analysis/opinion.
 It is not investment advice.
 Participation in token sales is risky and can result in total loss.
 Always verify official sale pages inside the trusted app/domain, read all disclosures, and follow the laws of your jurisdiction.